vladxyz/vladxyz/README.md

 Software creator & engineer based in Rotterdam, Netherlands.

 I build full-stack applications, enterprise platforms, and AI-powered tools.
+I also build complex backends for processing data, with experience in the aerospace domain.

 ## What I build with